Get Started with Tableau CRM for Sales

 But now, the CEO has decided to standardize on the Sales Analytics app for performing analytics on your sales data.
 Why?
 Because of its promise to provide a fast, intuitive way to give you insights about your Sales Cloud data—without you first needing to know all the questions you’re trying to answer.

-Sales Analytics is one of the prebuilt Analytics apps from Salesforce.
+Sales Analytics is one of the prebuilt Tableau CRM apps from Salesforce.
 It draws on best practices we’ve gleaned from Salesforce’s many years helping manage customer interactions.

 The app anticipates the way you likely want to manage and analyze sales processes and data.
 It provides dashboards targeted to meet the analytics needs of three key roles on your sales team: